silver84/Ethereum-community-toolset/Structure and Organisation.md

 - Some of these organisation have opted for a partnership model over pure competition.
 They have often more or less a hierarchical leadership structures internaly but collaborate and coordinate horizontaly through consensus with other organisation.

-- Some of these organisation have opted for a Hybrid modele
+- Some of these organisation have opted for a Hybrid modele.

 ![Structure](src/Image/structure.png)

-# List of Ethereum projects classify by leadership structures
+# List of Ethereum projects classified by leadership structures

 To Do